hsocarras/nodbus-plus/docs/protocol/modbus_server.rst

 * <iterator>

-This is a getter that return an iterator object trhough modbusServer._internalFunctionCode keys.
-It's the same that call modbusServer._internalFunctionCode.keys().
+This is a getter that returns an iterator for the keys of `modbusServer._internalFunctionCode`.
+This is equivalent to calling `modbusServer._internalFunctionCode.keys()`.

 .. code-block:: javascript

-      //Example of getting all suported function code.
+      // Example of iterating through all supported function codes.
-      for(const functionCode of modbusServer.supportedFunctionCode){
+      for (const functionCode of modbusServer.supportedFunctionCode) {
-         console.log(functionCode)
+         console.log(`Server supports function code: ${functionCode}`);
       }

 Atribute: modbusServer.holdingRegisters
 ---------------------------------------

 * <Buffer>

-This property is a Buffer that store the servers' holding registers.
+This property is a `Buffer` that stores the server's holding registers.
+Nodbus-Plus uses big-endian encoding for 16-bit registers.

-The Modbus protocol specifies the order in which bytes are sent and receive.
-Modbus Plus uses a big-endian encoding to send the content of 16-bit registers.
-This means that byte[0] of the register will be considered the MSB and byte[1] the LSB.
+Each register occupies two bytes.
+Register `N` corresponds to bytes `N*2` and `N*2 + 1` in the buffer.

-Each register starts at the even byte of the buffer.Therefore, register 0 starts at byte 0 and occupies bytes 0 and 1, register 1 starts at byte 2 and occupies bytes 2 and 3, and so on.
+For example, register 0 occupies bytes 0-1, and register 1 occupies bytes 2-3.

-To read or write values in the registers, you can use the buffer's methods (see Node.js documentation), but it is recommended to use the
+While you can use native `Buffer` methods to interact with this data, it is recommended to use the provided helper methods:
-:ref:`getWordFromBuffer method <Method: modbusServer.getWordFromBuffer(targetBuffer, [offset])>` and the :ref:`setWordtoBuffer method <Method: modbusServer.setWordToBuffer(value, targetBuffer, [offset])>`.
+:ref:`getWordFromBuffer <Method: modbusServer.getWordFromBuffer(targetBuffer, [offset])>` and :ref:`setWordToBuffer <Method: modbusServer.setWordToBuffer(value, targetBuffer, [offset])>`.

 Atribute: modbusServer.inputRegisters
 -------------------------------------

 * <Buffer>

-This property is a Buffer that store the servers' input registers.
+This property is a `Buffer` that stores the server's input registers.
+The structure and byte order are identical to `holdingRegisters`.
-The Modbus protocol specifies the order in which bytes are sent and receive.
-Modbus Plus uses a big-endian encoding to send the content of 16-bit registers.
-This means that byte[0] of the register will be considered the MSB and byte[1] the LSB.

-Each register starts at the even byte of the buffer.Therefore, register 0 starts at byte 0 and occupies bytes 0 and 1, register 1 starts at byte 2 and occupies bytes 2 and 3, and so on.

-To read or write values in the registers, you can use the buffer's methods (see Node.js documentation), but it is recommended to use the
-:ref:`getWordFromBuffer method <Method: modbusServer.getWordFromBuffer(targetBuffer, [offset])>` and the :ref:`setWordtoBuffer method <Method: modbusServer.setWordToBuffer(value, targetBuffer, [offset])>`.

 Atribute: modbusServer.inputs
 -----------------------------

 * <Buffer>

+This property is a `Buffer` that stores the server's discrete inputs (read-only booleans).
+Each bit in the buffer represents one input.

-This property is a Buffer that store the servers' digital inputs.
-The byte 0 store the inputs 0 to 7, byte 1 store inputs 8-15 and so on.
+The mapping is sequential: byte 0 holds inputs 0-7, byte 1 holds inputs 8-15, and so on.

-To read and write digital values to the buffer, the modbus server provides the methods :ref:`getBoolFromBuffer <Method: modbusServer.getBoolFromBuffer(targetBuffer, [offset])>` and :ref:`setBooltoBuffer method <Method: modbusServer.setBoolToBuffer(value, targetBuffer, [offset])>`.
+To read or write values, it is recommended to use the helper methods:
+:ref:`getBoolFromBuffer <Method: modbusServer.getBoolFromBuffer(targetBuffer, [offset])>` and :ref:`setBoolToBuffer <Method: modbusServer.setBoolToBuffer(value, targetBuffer, [offset])>`.

 Atribute: modbusServer.coils
 -----------------------------

 * <Buffer>

-This property is a Buffer that store the servers' digital coils.
-The byte 0 store the coils 0 to 7, byte 1 store coils 8-15 and so on.
+This property is a `Buffer` that stores the server's coils (read-write booleans).
+The structure and bit mapping are identical to `inputs`.

-To read and write digital values to the buffer, the modbus server provides the methods :ref:`getBoolFromBuffer <Method: modbusServer.getBoolFromBuffer(targetBuffer, [offset])>` and :ref:`setBooltoBuffer method <Method: modbusServer.setBoolToBuffer(value, targetBuffer, [offset])>`.

 ModbusServer's Methods